How to Easily Remove Marker from Skin

 Steps:

-1. Wet the stained area with warm water to soften the skin and open the pores.
+1. Start by wetting the affected area with warm water to help soften the skin and open the pores.

-2. Apply a generous amount of liquid hand soap or dish soap to the area.
+2. Next, apply a generous amount of liquid hand soap or dish soap directly onto the stained skin.

-3. Gently rub the soap into the marker stains using your fingers or a soft cloth.
+3. Gently massage the soap into the marker stains using your fingers or a soft cloth to aid in removal.

-4. Rinse with warm water and repeat if necessary.
+4. Rinse thoroughly with warm water and repeat the process if any traces remain.

-Why it works: Soap acts as a surfactant, effectively breaking down the oils and pigments in the marker, making it easier to rinse them away with water.
+Why it works: Soap functions as a surfactant, which helps break down the oils and pigments found in marker ink, facilitating their removal when rinsed with water.

 2. Baby Oil or Mineral Oil